Beabadoobee: searching for Beatopia

 I look back at it fondly,” she says, smiling.
 It’s kind of cringe, but it’s sweet.
 It’s what it was at the time and I needed that to be able to do this.”

-The story of Beatopia begins when seven-year-old Bea returned to her school classroom from a violin lesson to find everyone staring at her.
+The story of Beatopia begins in Year Seven, when 11-year-old Bea returned to her usual classroom at Sacred Heart High School in Hammersmith from a violin lesson to find everyone staring at her.
 The teacher – a large man who always smelled of cigarettes – had Blu-Tac’d one of her drawings on the whiteboard.
 Do you have anything to tell us?” he asked.
 She looked confused, so he asked again – mockingly, this time.
 Beatopia?”

 The class erupted into laughter.
-Pinned up was an A4 piece of paper illustrating a universe Bea had created at home.
+Pinned up was an A4 piece of paper illustrating a universe Bea had created at home four years earlier, when she was only seven.
 Everything was laid out in lurid detail, from a map dotted with the names of all the continents and countries, to each letter of the alphabet that provided the building blocks of its language.
 She crowned her fictional kingdom Beatopia and kept the drawing on her desk at school.
+Two years later, she was kicked out” – due, she’s said, to a combination of grades and behaviour”, presumably both bad – but then completed her A‑levels at Hammersmith Academy.

 My two friends made worlds as well, but they weren’t anywhere near as enthusiastic about theirs, which was quite embarrassing… I guess I just wanted to escape reality,” she says thoughtfully, dipping a chip into a little pot of ketchup.
 I kind of latched onto it because a lot of things were happening back home and it was a way of escaping everything that was going on around me.”

 It was also around the age of seven that Bea started going to therapy, something she’s been doing on and off ever since.
 The decision was prompted by a few things.
 A family move from the Philippines to London when she was three.
 Feeling isolated at her all-girls Catholic school in Hammersmith, where she was one of very few Southeast Asian kids.
 A major breakdown” around the age of 11 was followed in her mid-teens by a struggle with self-acceptance and a period of drug and alcohol misuse.
-She was kicked out” of Sacred Heart High School in Hammersmith – due, she’s said, to a combination of grades and behaviour”, presumably both bad – but then completed her A‑levels at Hammersmith Academy.
 She describes how she would deal with bullying or feelings of discomfort by just letting it happen”.
+So when the class laughed at her, she reflexively joined in.

-Beatopia had sank into the depths of childhood memory, like an emotional Atlantis, and she never mentioned it again – until recently.
+She left the drawing up on the board.
+Beatopia sank into the depths of childhood memory, like an emotional Atlantis, and she never mentioned it again – until recently.
 I talked about it once in an interview and it was almost like a little throwaway conversation, but it made me think about it again.”

 Inspired primarily by her day-to-day life and relationships, a lot of the songs on Beatopia were created during, or shortly after, the cathartic process of getting fucked up.
 Opener Beatopia Cultsong – a kaleidoscopic flurry of strings and wind instruments, a simple acoustic guitar riff, voices talking, glasses clinking – came together spontaneously when Bea was playing bongos and getting high with her boyfriend Soren Harrison, a video director and collaborator, and the upcycled fashion creative Molly Hayward.
 Spangled pop track See You Soon was written the day after her first time doing mushrooms last winter, its glitchy beat reminding her of her own heartbeat while high.